- Home

 Male, Female

-The career as a wildlife enforcement officer is suitable for everyone regardless of their gender identity.
+A career as a wildlife enforcement officer is suitable for everyone regardless of gender identity.
 It is a myth that a wildlife enforcement officer is not suitable for women.
-Candidates having passion and curiosity for wildlife conservation can establish a successful career as wildlife enforcement officers whether they are men or women.
+The candidate who is passionate and curious about wildlife conservation can establish a successful career as a wildlife enforcement officer whether it is a man or woman.

 -